-The audit committee continuously assesses the external auditor and, on an annual basis, conducts a formal review of the external auditor and
+The audit committee, along with management, continuously assesses the external auditor and, on an annual basis, conducts a formal review of the external auditor and recommends to the board whether to propose the reappointment of KPMG or to consider other audit firms.
+The audit committee also conducts a more comprehensive review of the external auditor every five years.